Digest Engine logoDigest Engine

 • Gap 01

-Global popularity is not niche authority
+Global popularity ≠ niche authority

 They rank content by generic clicks instead of weighting the people and publications you actually trust.